Shhreya18/shhreya_main/README.md

 ##**Txt.py**

 __Goal:__
-1. Automate the txt files that were passed into io_test1.py as commands
+1. Automate running .txt command files through io_test1.py
-2. Make sure they were passed on numerically (eg. 1_version_id would be passed first)
+2. Ensure files are processed in numerical order (e.g., 1_version_id.txt before 2_status.txt)
-3. Upon the result of a test being outputted, users are presented a choice to move on to the next test or exit
+3. Prompt the user to continue or exit after each test
-4. By exiting, an text file titled output.txt is generated that creates a report with all the test results for each command
+4. Generate a summary report (output.txt) if the user chooses to exit

 __Explanations:__
 1. Import os and subprocess